rschramm9/MOTUS_KIOSK/documentation/6_KIOSK_SECURITY.md

 Your computer and  network IT staff may have concerns regarding allowing your MOTUS_KIOSK on their infrastructure or wifi network.

 The application was developed to be run at a USFWS Nature Center on the Ankeny National Wildlife Refuge.
 The center is used as a classroom by local school groups, as a meeting room for local non-profit organizations, and for refuge events.
-Refuge staff is often not available on site to supervise so security against misuse is a top priority.
+Refuge staff are often not available on site to supervise so security against misuse is a top priority.

 One of the core requirements of the app is as a "kiosk" it needs to be 'completely locked down'.
 A great deal of attention was paid to securing the kiosk as we did not want anyone to access user